barend/java-iban/docs/index.md

     // You can query whether an IBAN is of a SEPA-participating country boolean isSepa = candidate.isSEPA(); // true

+    // You can query whether an IBAN is in the SWIFT Registry boolean isRegistered = candidate.isInSwiftRegistry(); // true

     // Modulo97 API methods take CharSequence, not just String.
     StringBuilder builder = new StringBuilder( "LU000019400644750000" );
     int checkDigits = Modulo97.calculateCheckDigits( builder ); // 28